aaronEberhart/fOWL/README.md

 # (f OWL)
-fOWL is a minimalistic functional programming style ontology editor.
-Ontologies in fOWL are implemented as standalone data structures with internalized types (nested maps containing values and collections of maps). fOWL's homogeneous Ontology data structure means that functions for single axioms or expressions will often work identically on an entire ontology.
+(f OWL) is a minimalistic functional programming style ontology editor.
+Ontologies in (f OWL) are implemented as standalone data structures with internalized types: nested maps containing values and collections of maps. (f OWL)'s homogeneous Ontology data structure means that functions for single axioms or expressions will often work identically on an entire ontology.
 The lazy functional style of Clojure also allows for intuitive and simple Ontology modification with a minimal memory footprint.

 ## Usage
 This program was built with [Leiningen](https://leiningen.org/).
 If you want to load your own ontology the program can read and write Functional Syntax OWL files, more formats are planned in the future.